 The hardest part of artmaking is living your life in such a way that your work gets done, over and over — and that means, among other things, finding a host of practices that are just plain useful.
 A piece of art is the surface expression of a life lived within productive patterns.
 Over time, the life of a productive artist becomes filled with useful conventions and practical methods, so that a string of finished pieces continues to appear at the surface.
 And in truly happy moments those artistic gestures move beyond simple procedure, and acquire an inherent aesthetic all their own.
 They are your artistic hearth and home, the working-places-to-be that link form and feeling.
 They become — like the dark colors and asymmetrical lilt of the Mazurka — inseparable from the life of their maker.
 They are canons.
 They allow confidence and concentration.
 They allow not knowing.
 They allow the automatic and unarticulated to remain so.
 Once you have found the work you are meant to do, the particulars of any single piece don’t matter all that much.
 (Kindle Location 607)

-There are three questions attributed to Henry James which he believed could be used to evaluate work (He was talking about artwork, but the questions are relevant in any case): What was the artist trying to achieve?
+There are three questions attributed to Henry James which he believed could be used to evaluate work (Again, he was talking about artwork, but the questions are relevant in any case): What was the artist trying to achieve?
 Did he succeed?
 And was it worth doing?

 The first two questions are easy enough to figure out.
 But it seems to me that the third question is the interesting one.
 How do we go about assessing the worth or value of a particular work or kind of work?
 What criteria are we comfortable with?
 What quality indicators make sense to us?
 Answers, as they say, may vary.
 But for what it's worth, I'd like to toss out a couple I think ought to be on any list we might try to develop: